Authentication patterns in Next.js

 authorize: async (credentials) => {

-const user = await getUserByEmail(credentials.email);
+const user = await getUserByEmail(credentials.email as string);

 },